Shopping is A. Big. Deal. in Dubai. Whenever I asked people who live there what I should see and do, the answer usually included shopping.

 Not shopping in the Dubai Mall

 Many visitors to Dubai go to the Burj Khalifa, at 828 meters, the tallest building in the world—though not for long since they’ve begun building another even taller one in Dubai.
 I didn’t visit it because I was horrified at the cost.
 In off-peak hours, just going to the 124th floor, about two-thirds of the way up, costs the equivalent of about €30.
 Going nearer the top, the 148th floor, costs more than €80 off-peak.
 I just couldn’t bring myself to spend that kind of money for an elevator ride and a big, hazy, desert view.
-Maybe next visit.
+(Note: I went on my next visit.
+You can read about it here.)

 To get to the Burj Khalifa, though, you have to walk through the Dubai Mall, so that’s how I ended up there.
 It’s a very long walk from the metro station just to the entrance of the mall: 1200 steps, according to my watch.
 Fortunately the walkway is closed in and air conditioned, as is pretty much everything in Dubai.
 Even if you don’t stop for shopping, it’ll take you a while to get to the entrance for visiting “At the Top.”